Wildlander-mod/Support/Docs/EnemyMonsters.md

 |Can Knockdown Player| Falmer Poison Can Paralyse |

 ### Archers
 Some Falmer prefer to stay at a distance and assault you with missile attacks.
 These archers wield a Falmer Bow and carry 12 Falmer Arrows, and have a chance to carry a small number of other arrows (of any quality from iron to Daedric).
-Archers also carry a Falmer Sword, and any archer of level 22 or higher is equipped with a Falmer Helmet.
+Archers also carry a Falmer Sword, and is equipped with a Falmer Helmet.

 *Basic Stats*
 |Stat| Value |